theadorabledev/SnakeGame/README.md

 ## Acknowledgements

-* ANybody who wants to feel beter, give youraself a pat on the back.
+* Anybody who wants to feel beter, give yourself a pat on the back.